Stan Ogden: Storylines

-Hilda and Stan met in 1943, when Hilda fell over an inebriated Stan in the blackout.
+Stan and Hilda Crabtree (Jean Alexander) met in 1943, when Hilda fell over an inebriated Stan in the blackout.
 Six days later, they married.
-The morning after they were married, Stan was arrested by the Military Police for overstaying his leave.
+The morning after they married, Stan was arrested by the Military Police for overstaying his leave.
 Their bad luck carried on throughout their marriage.

-Stan Ogden first appeared in the Street in 1964, looking for his eighteen-year-old daughter Freda (Sandra Gough), who had run away from the family.
+Stan Ogden first appeared in the Street in 1964, looking for his eighteen-year-old daughter Freda (Sandra Gough), who had run away from home.
 Freda had changed her name to Irma and was working as Florrie Lindley's (Betty Alberge) assistant in the corner shop.
-Stan worked as a long-distance lorry-driver, and was away from home much of the time, leaving his wife Hilda (Jean Alexander) to look after their four children.
-When he was home, he was given to drinking bouts and terrible rages, which had caused their two younger children to be taken into council care.
+Stan worked as a long-distance lorry-driver, and was away from home much of the time, leaving Hilda to look after their four children.
+When he was home, he was given to drinking bouts and terrible rages, which had caused their two younger children to be taken into care.

-Stan managed to convince Irma that he had changed his ways, giving up lorry driving and trying to control his temper.
-He promised Irma anything if she would return to the family.
+Stan managed to convince Irma that he had changed his ways, giving up lorry driving, making attempts to control his temper, and promising Irma anything if she would return to the family.
 At the time, No.13 Coronation Street was for sale – Jerry (Graham Haberfield) and Myra Booth (Susan Jameson) had been forced out by financial troubles – and Irma made it a condition of her return that Stan buy the house to provide the family with a permanent home.
 Stan surprised her by finding a deposit and buying the house for £565.
-In June 1964 Stan moved his family; wife Hilda, son Dudley (Jonathan Collins) (who followed his sister's lead and changed his name to Trevor) and Irma, into No13 Coronation Street.
+In June 1964, Stan moved his family; wife Hilda, son Dudley (Jonathan Collins) (who followed his sister's lead and changed his name to Trevor) and Irma, into No. 13 Coronation Street.

-Hilda quickly found work as a cleaner in the Rovers, and Irma also worked there for a while as a barmaid.
+Hilda quickly found work as a cleaner in the Rovers Return Inn, and Irma also worked there for a while as a barmaid.
 Trevor proved more troublesome, however.
-He ran away with money stolen from the neighbours when he was fourteen and wrote to his parents telling them to disown him.
-Stan complied with the letter and Trevor was unmentioned for years.
-Irma quickly fell for footballer David Barlow (Alan Rothwell), and they were married in late 1965.
+Age 14, he ran away with money stolen from the neighbours and wrote to his parents telling them to disown him.
+Stan complied with the letter and Trevor went unmentioned for years.
+Irma later fell for footballer David Barlow (Alan Rothwell), and the pair were married in late-1965.
 After that, Stan and Hilda were left on their own.

 Stan had mended his ways, although he was still quite fond of his beer and quickly became Newton and Ridley's best customer.
 His reward: a free pint every day for life.
 However, this came under threat, when a mysterious illness led doctors to suspect he was allergic to alcohol.
 After a few days of desperation, test results proved otherwise, and Stan memorably burst into the Rover's Return, yelling "It's eggs!"